 How will students be kept healthy and safe while learning in school?
 Time will be allowed for students and staff to wash hands regularly with soap and water for at least 20 seconds.
 In addition, schools will make available alcohol-based hand sanitizer containing at least 60% alcohol.
 Frequently touched surfaces and objects will be cleaned several times a day to further reduce the risk of germs on surfaces and objects.
 To the amount practicable, touching of shared objects and surfaces is discouraged, and every effort will be made to limit the use of certain shared tools/equipment to one student.
 Cleaning/disinfecting alcohol wipes will be available in every classroom to clean shared equipment and furniture.

 What steps is NHCSD taking for cleaning and disinfecting schools?
 NHCSD will utilize products identified as effective against COVID-19 and that are registered with the EPA.
 Cleaning supplies will be made available to all staff along with instructions for proper use should they desire to clean their workspace more frequently.
 Cleaning/Alcohol wipes will be available in common spaces (i.e., copier rooms, break rooms, and classrooms) along with signage instructing staff to wipe down equipment before and after use.
 In addition, there will be several alcohol-based hand sanitizer stations throughout the facilities, including, but not limited to, all entrances, common areas, and classrooms.
-Signs regarding proper hand hygiene before and after the use of common areas will be posted.Will my child have an assigned seat in the classroom?There will be socially distanced assigned seating in the Elementary classrooms and socially distanced seating at both Perry Junior High and Senior High level.
+Signs regarding proper hand hygiene before and after the use of common areas will be posted.Will my child have an assigned seat in the classroom?There will be socially distanced assigned seating in the Elementary classrooms, and student desks will have plexiglass barriers if appropriate given capacity needs.
+Students will have socially distanced seating at both Perry Junior High and Senior High level.
 In addition, alcohol cleansing wipes will be available in all classrooms to allow for more frequent cleaning of surfaces.
 This will also allow for the cleaning of tables/desks to occur by staff and/or students at the secondary level between the block schedule periods.